dciliberti/lehner-motoren-map/README.md

 Therefore, any electric motor data can be imported and plotted, although this software is focused on the 2280-40 for my research activities.

 ## Usage
+The program will interpolate data to plot the motor performance maps and the achievable propeller operating points.
+For the first time, just hit RUN on the MATLAB&reg; toolbar to get a demo.

 ### Input
 At the beginning of the main script `performanceCharts.m` the following variables are assigned: